AbdallahSafi/Learning-Journal/profile.md

 - Writing in Arabic calligraphy

 ## Favorite Music
+- Mozart
+- beethoven
+- Adele
-Mozart, beethoven, Adele and Maher Zain songs
+- Maher Zain songs

 ## Favorite Movies
-The Pursuit of Happyness (2006), The Hurricane (1999), Harry Potter
+- The Pursuit of Happyness (2006)
+- The Hurricane (1999), Harry Potter

 ## Favorite Books
-"Tipping point" by malcolm gladwell, "Harry Potter" by J.K.
+- "Tipping point" by malcolm gladwell
+- "Harry Potter" by J.K.
 Rowling

 ## Favorite Quotes
 >"If there's even a slight chance at getting something that will make you happy, RISK IT.